Ubud Villa 3165

 - Personal Chef

-On the outskirts of Ubud, perched high on a jungle-clad hillside overlooking a ravine, lies this beautiful villa.
+On the outskirts of Ubud, perched high on a jungle-clad hillside overlooking a ravine, lies the beautiful Villa Alamanda.
 This four-bedroom villa epitomises peace and tranquillity and is the perfect retreat for those seeking a quiet and relaxing holiday within easy reach of Bali’s exotic cultural centre.

 Carefully designed to harmonise with the environment, the villa combines traditional architecture and materials to create an enchanting tropical oasis.
 Fully staffed, including a fabulous in-house chef, guests need only focus on lazing by the pool, indulging in scrumptious home-cooked meals, being pampered with deluxe spa treatments, or simply admiring the views.